-There is a spectrum of organizations seeking MSP services – some are looking for the first time, others have mature programs focused on driving continuous improvements and others that are transitioning into a Total Workforce Solution.
+There is a spectrum of organizations seeking MSP staffing services – some are looking for the first time, others have mature programs focused on driving continuous improvements and others that are transitioning into a Total Workforce Solution.

-When an organization partners with an MSP provider to outsource its contingent labor and SOW management, the MSP provider assumes all or portions of an organization’s procurement or HR functions, managing the contingent talent lifecycle from requisition through invoicing and payment.
+When an organization partners with an MSP provider to outsource its contingent staffing and SOW management, the MSP provider assumes all or portions of an organization’s procurement or HR functions, managing the contingent staffing lifecycle from requisition through invoicing and payment.
 They are often HR Generalists between the Supplier community who employ the workers and the Hiring Managers working within a client’s organization.
 In addition, they are often workforce consultants who provide insights into the ever-changing talent landscape and workforce needs of a client.

 An MSP provider works alongside a client’s internal HR and Procurement teams and can perform its duties remotely and onsite at a client’s facility.
 Below, we highlight a few reasons why organizations seek MSP providers, and conversely, when MSP may not be a good fit: